 The Temple Liver Transplant Program is led by some of the foremost liver experts in the country.
 Temple's team of surgeons, hepatologists, oncologists, radiologists, and pre- and post-transplant coordinators have decades of successful experience in providing care for seriously ill patients, from initial evaluation to post-transplant care.
 In 2008, the Temple Liver Unit was named a "Center of Excellence" by Philadelphia Magazine.

 Our team provides liver transplant services for adult patients with a wide range of conditions including advanced cirrhosis due to hepatitis, alcoholic liver disease, liver cancer, drug toxicity, and rare metabolic disorders.

 Temple Health, one of Philadelphia's leading academic medical centers, is home to more than 1,000 physicians and scientists who share the mission of bringing innovative treatments to patients.
 Temple Health refers to the health, education and research activities carried out by the affiliates of Temple University Health System and by the Lewis Katz School of Medicine at Temple University (LKSOM).

-Interested candidates should submit a current curriculum vitae and complete contact information to the address below.
+Interested candidates should submit a current curriculum vita and complete contact information to the address below.
 Personal statements summarizing clinical and research interests, and contributions to diversity are encouraged.